rhbk/rhbk-jira-sync/README.md

 # GitHub to JIRA Integration
-*This is a README file for GitHub to JIRA Integration for RH CIAM-K*
+*This is a README file for GitHub to JIRA Integration for RHBK and Keycloak*

 This script takes information from GitHub issues defined in JIRA by predifined format in config.json and update them into the JIRA.
 It takes either full ownership of the field or partial ownership of the field.